sepukus/hugo-cms-test/site/content/_index.md

     info3: of employees do not seek help, and less than 3% use an Employee Assistance Program
     statType3: "%"
+    statInfo1: working Australians either have mental ill-health or are carers of someone with mental ill-health
+    statInfo2: Untreated mental health conditions cost Australian employers approximately $12.8 billion yearly through absenteeism, reduced productivity and compensation claims
+    statInfo3: of employees do not seek help, and less than 3% use an Employee Assistance Program
     statNumber1: 3
     statNumber2: 12.8
     statNumber3: 70